“Every pupil, and their parents, should have access to good quality information about future study options and labour market opportunities.”

-Careers leaders in schools and colleges will need to plan for how careers and labour market information will fit into their careers programmes in line with DfE Statutory Guidance and the Gatsby Benchmarks which each school needs to achieve by 2020.
+Careers leaders in schools and colleges need to plan careers and labour market information into their careers programmes in line with DfE Statutory Guidance and the Gatsby Benchmarks which each school must achieve.

 I have delivered numerous presentations and workshops around how schools can effectively integrate LMI into their career planning, particularly around implementing Gatsby Benchmark 2 which also include an overview of the current labour market.
 If you think your school would benefit from further guidance or training support on this area, please get in touch.